YottaDB/YDBDoc/ProgrammersGuide/isv.rst

 $ZROUTINES syntax contains a file-specification indicating shared library file path.
 YottaDB does not require any designated extension for the shared library component of $ZROUTINES.
 Any file specification that does not name a directory is treated as a shared library.
 However, it is recommended that the extension commonly used on a given platform for shared library files be given to any YottaDB shared libraries.
 See "Linking YottaDB Shared Images".
 A shared library component cannot specify source directories.
 YottaDB reports an error at an attempt to associate any source directory with a shared library in $ZROUTINES.

+You may search for all shared libraries that match a `glob <https://man7.org/linux/man-pages/man7/glob.7.html>`_ pattern.
+Files other than shared libraries are ignored.
+Unlike giving the exact filepath, when matching a file with a glob pattern, the pattern must end in .so.
+You can only match shared object files that end in .so.
+A glob pattern can match 0 files and this is not considered a warning or error.
+If a glob pattern matches a literal file or directory, it will not be treated as a glob pattern and will match that file or directory.

 The following traits of $ZROUTINES help support shared libraries:

 * The $ZROUTINES search continues to find objects in the first place, processing from left to right, that holds a copy; it ignores any copies in subsequent locations.
 However, now for auto-ZLINK, shared libraries are accepted as object repositories with the same ability to supply objects as directories.